 8.1 Selection of the TLS domain

 A MG may be connected to multiple network domains with different TLS profiles.
-Figure 5 illustrates such a use case (with scope on TCP bearer traffic) at the example of an H.248 IP-IP MG located at the edge between access network (AN) and core network (CN) domains.
+Figure 5 illustrates such a use case (with scope on TCP bearer traffic) using the example of an H.248 IP-IP MG located at the edge between access network (AN) and core network (CN) domains.
 The CN belongs to a trusted domain, hence transports unencrypted TCP traffic.
 Multiple different, TLS-enabled AN domains may be the result of multiple different access technologies, trust models, service provider models, etc.

 Figure 5 – Use case: MG connected to multiple, different TLS domains